ogrisel/instrumentalist/README.md

 # Instrumentalist

-Python tools to fetch data from sensor devices (such as ZigBee sensor networks) and store them in a CouchDB / refuge node cluster for storing, replication and publishing.
+Python tools to fetch data from sensor devices (such as ZigBee sensor networks) and store them in a CouchDB / refuge node cluster for storage, replication and publishing.

 - Author: Olivier Grisel <olivier.grisel@ensta.org>